w3c/wcag3/guidelines/groups/image-and-media-alternatives/media-alternatives/transcripts-available.md

 :term[Transcripts] are available for all :term[audio] and :term[video] :term[content].

 :::except-when
-* The audio or video content is an alternative for text and clearly labelled as such.
+* Except when the audio or video content is an alternative for text and clearly labelled as such.
+* Except when it is a background video with no spoken content.
 :::

 :::tests